Grace period for China's Country Garden coupon payment expires

 Country Garden did not immediately respond to a request for comment.

-If it has missed the payment on a September 2025 bond without coming to a deal with creditors, Country Garden would join scores of other Chinese developers who have defaulted, deepening the crisis roiling the property sector, which makes up about a quarter of the world's second largest economy.
+A missed payment on a September 2025 bond without a deal with creditors would mean that Country Garden has joined scores of other Chinese developers who have defaulted, deepening the crisis roiling the property sector, which makes up about a quarter of the world's second largest economy.

-Payment had not been made by early Wednesday, a source familiar with the situation said.

 The company last week warned of its inability to meet offshore debt obligations, saying that included "within the relevant grace periods" and adding non-payment may lead to creditors demanding payment acceleration or pursuing enforcement action.